October 15 - 17, 2010 - Blairstown, NJ (en route)

 Mrs. C told us to come back to the house so we could share a Polish dinner with the C's and their friends.
 On our way back, we pulled off at the fire tower, ascended the trail, and battled the wind to summit the swaying metal tower.
 The sun was over Pennsylvania and it warmed our faces as we looked west.
 A chilled breeze carried the scent of falling leaves and a cold winter to come, but for now we thought of the weekend.
 In our fight against haunted houses, zombies and roadside-monsters; against bears both real and fake; against hidden snipers and hunters; and against the spirits and ghouls of this weird land, we'd survived, making it out unscathed.
 Leaving the trail, we returned to Tomek's house, filled our bellies with the tastiest of tasties, and bid our farewell to our dear friend and his lovely kin, for it would be a long time and a hard winter before we could venture back.

-*It was but a few short weeks later that one of the largest black bears ever to be killed was bowed down across the Delaware River from where we had lunch that day.
+the largest black bears ever to be killed was bowed down across the Delaware River from where we had lunch that day.
 Shame that such a beautiful, enormous creature is now on display in someone's den.

 None of these photos are actually from this trip, as no pictures were taken that weekend.
 Photo credit to Tomek on the 1st (Mr. C in the backyard garden) and 3rd (view of the Kittatinny Mountains); 2nd photo by Kate of Tomek and me.